fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 17: سُورَةُ الإِسۡرَاءِ (Al-Israa) - 66**
+**Surah 18: سُورَةُ الكَهۡفِ (Al-Kahf) - 95**

-YOUR SUSTAINER is He who causes ships to move onward for you through the sea, so that you might go about in quest of some of His bounty: verily, a dispenser of grace is He unto you.
+He answered: "That wherein my Sustainer has so securely established me is better [than anything that you could give me]; hence, do but help me with [your labour's] strength, [and] I shall erect a rampart between you and them!
  <!--END_SECTION:quran-->